meshenger-app/meshenger-android/README.md

 # Meshenger

- Allow voice- and video communication without any server or Internet access.
+ Voice- and video calls without any server or Internet access.
 Simply scan each others QR-Code and call each other.
 This works in many local networks such as community mesh networks, company networks or at home.

 Features: